-The general competencies that must be met for the master of nursing for the HSOL and MNE programs are:
+The general student learning outcomes that must be met for the master of nursing for the HSOL and MNE programs are:

 - 1. Apply advanced knowledge in the science of a specialty area of advanced nursing practice. - 2.
-Use emerging information and health technologies to access current research and health care data to improve patient care. - 3.
-Make sound, culturally appropriate and ethically grounded clinical judgments based on critical analysis of the best available evidence. - 4.
-Demonstrate the leadership skills that are essential for influencing policy and organizational systems for improving patient outcomes.
+Use emerging information and health technologies to access current research and health care data to improve patient care and health equity. - 3.
+Make sound, culturally appropriate and ethically grounded judgments based on critical analysis of the best available evidence. - 4.
+Demonstrate the leadership skills that are essential for influencing policy and organizational systems for improving patient outcomes and health equity.

-The general competencies that must be met for the DNP are:
+The general student learning outcomes that must be met for the DNP are:

 - 1. Demonstrate readiness to enter clinical practice via specialty competencies with the appropriate scientific knowledge, and considerations for its application to practice. - 2.
 Apply ethical principles along with the standards of professional conduct to clinical care, research, and education. - 3.
 Evaluate emerging healthcare systems and policy that influence delivery of cost effective patient care. - 4.
 Generate entry level practice scholarship through the completion of a clinical practice improvement project based on the principles of improvement science. - 5.
-Model interprofessional communication and collaboration to improve individual and/or population health outcomes. - Identify and address gaps in professional knowledge through ongoing reflection to support the principle of life-long learning.
+Model interprofessional communication and collaboration to improve individual and/or population health outcomes. - 6.
+Identify and address gaps in professional knowledge through ongoing reflection to support the principle of life-long learning.